ME 220 Kinematics and Mechanisms (3)

 ME 446 Modeling and Control of Dynamic Systems (3)

-Design and analysis of feedback control for mechanical and electro-mechanical dynamic systems.
-Topics include system modeling, transfer function, Laplace transform, block diagram and signal-flow graph, control system characteristics and performance, stability analysis, root locus method, Bode diagram, state-space equations, linearization, and feedback control schemes.
+Modeling, analysis and control of dynamic systems.
+Topics include system modeling, state-variable equations, input-output equations, transfer functions, linearization, block diagrams, Laplace-transform, frequency response and feedback control.
 Three hours of lecture per week.
 Prerequisite: ESC 240 and MAT 340.

 ME 449 Finite Element Analysis (3)